TimTree/games-by-tim/content/blogPosts/wheel-of-fortune-for-powerpoint-version-5.0-an-absolute-whizbanger.md

 hero_image: "../images/woflogo.png"

 ---
 In [the last feature update](/blog/wheel-of-fortune-for-powerpoint-version-4.1/), I mentioned I would discontinue Wheel of Fortune for PowerPoint in favor of a web-based release.
 Well, that web version's still long ways away, and I want new features **now**.
-Introducing Wheel of Fortune for PowerPoint version 5.0, an absolute whizbanger brimmed with features on the backburner for over two years!
+Introducing Wheel of Fortune for PowerPoint version 5.0, an absolute whizbanger brimmed with features on the back burner for over two years!

 ## Vastly-improved score keeping